stitchdata/docs/_webhook-integrations/webhook-integrations.md

       If you want to replay historical webhook data and send it to Stitch, contact that app's support for assistance.

-  - title: "Append-Only Replication and querying"
+  - title: "Append-Only loading and querying"
     anchor: "append-only-replication"
     content: |
-      The majority of Stitch's webhook integrations replicate data in an Append-Only fashion. {{ site.data.tooltips.append-only-rep }}
+      The majority of Stitch's webhook integrations load data in an Append-Only fashion. {{ site.data.tooltips.append-only }} Refer to the [Understanding loading behavior guide]({{ link.destinations.storage.loading-behavior | prepend: site.baseurl }}) for more info and examples.

       While data stored using this method can provide insights and historical details about how rows change over time, grabbing the latest data does require a different querying strategy than usual.
 [Refer to the Querying Append-Only Tables guide for more details.]({{ link.replication.append-only-querying | prepend: site.baseurl }})

-      See the Replication Methods guide for [an example and in-depth explanation of Append-Only replication]({{ link.replication.rep-methods | prepend: site.baseurl | append:"##-only-incremental-replication" }}).

   - title: "All webhook integrations"
     anchor: "all-webhook-integrations"